MCV-2024-C1-Project/Team4/README.md

 #### Evaluation process

-1. **Loading Ground Truth and Predicted Masks**
+1. **Loading ground truth and predicted masks**
-   - The `load_masks` function reads all image masks from a specified folder.
+   - The `load_masks()` function reads all image masks from a specified folder.
 It distinguishes between the original ground truth masks (saved as `.png` files) and the predicted masks (saved as `_mask.png` files).
    - These masks are aligned by filename, ensuring each predicted mask matches its corresponding ground truth mask.

-2. **Calculating F1 Score**
+2. **Calculating F1 score**
-   The `global_f1_score` function iterates through each pair of predicted and ground truth masks and calculates the number of:
+   The `global_f1_score()` function iterates through each pair of predicted and ground truth masks and calculates the number of:
    - **True Positives (TP):** Pixels correctly identified as foreground (both predicted and ground truth are 255).
    - **False Positives (FP):** Pixels incorrectly identified as foreground (predicted as 255, but ground truth is 0).
    - **False Negatives (FN):** Pixels incorrectly identified as background (predicted as 0, but ground truth is 255).

-3. **Global Precision and Recall Calculation**
+3. **Global precision and recall calculation**
    - **Precision:** The ratio of true positives to all predicted positives (`TP / (TP + FP)`).
 Precision shows the accuracy of detected foreground pixels.
    - **Recall:** The ratio of true positives to all actual positives (`TP / (TP + FN)`).
 Recall measures the algorithm's ability to capture all relevant foreground pixels.

-4. **Global F1 Score Calculation**
-   The F1 score is the harmonic mean of precision and recall, representing the balance between these two metrics.
-It’s computed as:
+4. **Global F1 score calculation:** The F1 score is the harmonic mean of precision and recall, representing the balance between these two metrics.

-   If both precision and recall are zero, the F1 score is set to zero to avoid division errors.

-5. **Output of Evaluation Metrics**
-   When the `--score` flag is specified, the script displays the global F1 score, precision, and recall for the dataset, providing a clear assessment of the algorithm’s performance on the QSD2-W2 dataset.

 #### Example Output